[responsivevoice_button voice=”US English Female” buttontext=”Listen to Post”]

 Is this sounding familiar?
 It may be time for you to learn more about the possibility of ADHD.
 I created this self test to give you a better idea of whether or not ADHD is worth further exploration with your doctor.
 It’s based on the diagnostic criteria for ADHD but broken down with real world examples of what each symptom looks like in women.

 Ready to take the test?
 Find it here.

 Learn More about ADHD in Women

 I’ve covered this topic pretty extensively on this blog and will continue to do so.
 From here, there are two more articles that help fully develop what ADHD really looks like in women.
-They are intended to help you get a better idea of whether or not this could be you.
-Find them here:
+The first one is the follow up to this post.
+Part Two, basically.